ghislainfourny/jsoniq-tutorial/README.md

 ### Actually, you already knew some JSONiq

-The first thing you need to know is that, as a rule of thumb, a well-formed JSON document is a JSONiq expression as well.
+The first thing you need to know is that a well-formed JSON document is a JSONiq expression as well.
-This means that, most of the time, you can copy-and-paste a JSON document into a query.
+This means that you can copy-and-paste any JSON document into a query.
 The following are JSONiq queries that are "idempotent" (they just output themselves):

     { "pi" : 3.14, "sq2" : 1.4 }
     { "pi" : 3.14, "sq2" : 1.4 }